saaimulation/Project-Aero/sprint-3D-printing/README.md

 ## 🔬 Test - to visualise aerodynamics...

-This model is going to be used for the wind tunnel
+This model is going to be used for the wind tunnel, teams in F1 have their models at 60% scale, to balance cost and accuracy.
+However, I am trying to balance my time and my sanity.
+So I will be attempting to print the wing at a 10-15% scale.
+This way I can get more accurate results, whilst restricting the space needed to build the wind tunnel.

+Using the original model with all the chamfers and fillets, with no slots, at a scale of 15%

 # 🎁 BONUS!
 Mini F1 Wing Keychains